To,

 22. DIRECTORS' RESPONSIBILITY STATEMENT

-In accordance with the provisions of Section 134(5) of the Companies Act, 2013 the
+Pursuant to Section 134(5) of the Companies Act, 2013, the Board of Directors hereby

-fair view of the state of affairs of the Company at the end of the financial year and of
+the state of affairs of the Company and of its profit for the year;

-d) The directors had prepared the annual accounts on a going concern basis; and
+d) The annual accounts have been prepared on a going-concern basis; and

 23. AUDITORS